PsychVault

 The trade-off is depth.
 Browser games tend to be simple and disposable.
 They rarely offer the sustained identity, world-building, collaboration, and project-based work that games like Minecraft or Roblox can provide.

-Roblox: powerful but ethically complicated
+Roblox: clinically rich but ethically complicated

 Roblox is where many young people already spend time.
 It is a large platform of user-created games, social spaces, avatar customisation, group identity, and peer culture.
 For some children, asking them to show you Roblox is like asking them to show you their neighbourhood.
 It can reveal what they value, where they feel competent, how they relate to peers, and what social rules they are navigating.